 Yes, for the same reason described in the “low & slow” cooking question above…maintaining a lower internal meat temperature for a longer period of time, while also keeping the surface moist, should allow more time for interaction between myoglobin, NO and CO to create a better smoke ring.
 The disclaimer about “variables at play” also apply here.

-Can a smoke ring be achieved by applying an additive to the meat?
+Can a smoke ring be achieved by adding ingredients to a rub or by applying an additive to the meat?

 Can a smoke ring be achieved using a propane or electric smoker?